Spotlight on sugar

 What can we do about it?

-As mentioned in a previous blog, experts suggest looking for foods where the carbs to fibre ratio is five max.
-This is seen as a good way of identifying less-processed options that typically take the body longer to break down, giving it plenty of time to deal properly with the sugar.
+As mentioned in our post on whole food, experts suggest this as a good way of identifying less-processed options that typically take the body longer to break down, giving it plenty of time to deal properly with the sugar.

 What about sweeteners?